bryanvaz/go-templ-lucide-icons/README.md

 Each icon can be used as a normal templ component which will render an inline SVG element.
 Attributes can be passed to the icon component as `templ.Attributes`, which will be attached to the root SVG element.
+If multiple `templ.Attributes` objects are passed, they will be merged together via a Right Merge strategy.

 All attribute values must be strings to be properly processed by templ.